techservicesillinois/terraform-aws-ec2/README.md

 specified Route 53 zone.
 Default: the EC2 instance name (i.e., what appears in the `name` attribute).

+* `private_zone` – (Optional) Specify if the alias is to reside in a private zone inside the virtual private cloud (VPC).
+Default: false.

 * `ttl` - (Optional) Time in seconds for DNS lookup to be cached.
 Default: 60.

 Note that if the `hostname` is omitted, it will default to the `name`